AdityaCoppisetti/robotic-arm/journal.md

 now i dont really want to crowd the main pcb with 6 different switch inputs so i will be distributing it to just 2 pins

+here is how that works and my logic behind it.